ProbablePrime/vr-voting-server/README.md

 - Assume each vote is not trustworthy
 - Have some understanding of Web servers and HTTP before using
-- Run your neos world on a headless session with vastly restricted permissions
+- Run your world on a headless session with vastly restricted permissions
 - Ensure only localhost or 127.0.0.1 can talk to this server

 ### DON'T